-The Zanzibar archipelago is surrounded by coral reefs, hidden in the sparkling blue waters of the Indian Ocean, great places for snorkelling and diving.
-Tanzania has over 900 miles (1400 kilometers) of coastline bathed by the warm waters of the Indian Ocean.
+The Zanzibar archipelago is surrounded by coral reefs, hidden in the sparkling blue waters of the Indian Ocean, and great places for snorkelling and diving.
+Tanzania has over 900 miles (1400 kilometres) of coastline bathed by the warm waters of the Indian Ocean.
 Zanzibar’s coral reefs vary in quality.
 While certain spots are accessible from the continent, you will mostly need to go to the reefs off the coast, particularly the archipelago, to find the best snorkelling spots.
-The protected areas Mnemba Island and Chumbe Island Coral Park, both paradise for enjoyment of the most spectacular sea beds.
-Many lodges in north and north-east Zanzibar will do many of their dives at Mnemba Island, so it’s not a quiet reef, but here you will see shoals of blue surgeonfish, lionfish, clownfish in their anemones, giant clams, and if you are lucky, turtles and small whitetip reef sharks.
-As a fanatic of the colourful underwater world you cannot miss tiny Chumbe Island which, thanks for historical protection, has some of the best coral gardens in the world.
+The protected areas Mnemba Island and Chumbe Island Coral Park, are both paradises for the enjoyment of the most spectacular sea beds.
+Many lodges in the north and north-east Zanzibar will do many of their dives at Mnemba Island, so it’s not a quiet reef, but here you will see shoals of blue surgeonfish, lionfish, clownfish in their anemones, giant clams, and if you are lucky, turtles and small whitetip reef sharks.
+As a fanatic of the colourful underwater world, you cannot miss tiny Chumbe Island which, thanks to historical protection, has some of the best coral gardens in the world.
 The only way to visit this is via Chumbe Island Lodge – and to preserve the reefs, only snorkelling is allowed, guided by one of the lodge team.
 Very different, but equally very attractive, are the relatively undiscovered reefs of the Menai Bay Conservation Area in southwest Zanzibar.
-These are fairly untouched as there’s been little development, and currently there are only few lodges here.
+These are fairly untouched as there’s been little development, and currently, there are only a few lodges here.

-JozaniChwaka Bay National Park or shorter – Jozani Forest is the only national park on Zanzibar.
+JozaniChwaka Bay National Park or shorter – Jozani Forest is the only national park in Zanzibar.
 Even though it is small, only 50 km2 (19 sq mi), it is a beautiful and tranquil place to visit!
 Jozani forest is a natural pharmacy, an amazing source of natural remedies!
 Every plant or tree cures something.
-What is so beautiful about Jozani forest tour, that height of the trees and the palms are just outstanding!
+What is so beautiful about the Jozani forest tour, is that height of the trees and the palms are just outstanding!
 Jozani is also famous for rare red Colobus monkeys, these are not camera shy!
 A little harder to spot are the Zanzibar Sykes’ monkey; a very rare monkey species unique to Zanzibar.
-Along with Red Colubus Monkeys you can expect to see Bushbaby, 50 different species of butterflies and 40 species of birds.
-To protect the wildlife it is not permitted to walk off the paths without an official guide.
+Along with Red Columbus Monkeys, you can expect to see Bushbabies, 50 different species of butterflies and 40 species of birds.
+To protect wildlife it is not permitted to walk off the paths without an official guide.
 A network of various nature trails leads visitors through the forest.
-The main trail begins at the park entrance and takes about an hour at a leisurely stroll.
-In order to support community benefits, a knowledgeable resident will be your forest guide.
+The main trail begins at the park entrance and takes about an hour for a stroll.
+To support community benefits, a knowledgeable resident will be your forest guide.
 He will lead you through the paths in the forest and mangrove area on the other side of the park.
 He introduces various plant and tree species and explains their medical benefits as natural remedies

 BEST OF TANZANIA SAFARI AND NATIONAL PARKS

-Get The Necessary Travel Information, Ideas & Advices About Tanzania
+Get The Necessary Travel Information, Ideas & Advice About Tanzania

 TOP TANZANIA EXPERIENCE

-Get The Necessary Travel Information, Ideas & Advices About Tanzania
+Get The Necessary Travel Information, Ideas & Advice About Tanzania

 TOP TANZANIA SAFARI PACKAGES